filipsPL/autowx2/README.md

 autowx2
 ==============

 **autowx2** is a set of programs and scripts for schedule satellite and ground recordings with SDR dongle.
-Bundled plugins include scripts for processing weather APT images from NOAA satellites and ISS voice communication recordings.
+Bundled plugins include scripts for processing weather APT images from NOAA or METEOR satellites, ISS voice communication recordings and some others.

 ![image](docs/NOAA19-HVCT.jpg) ![image](docs/NOAA19-therm.jpg)